Instrument/map-dive/README.md

 ### Motion Tracker

-You must include `user_tracker_linux64/Bin` from the repo in the boot image.
-You may need to compile this application depending on your specific configuration.

-Before making the image, in the Bin folder, the usertracker.ini file needs to be edited so that the host line matches the name of the server.
+You will need to compile this application depending on your specific configuration, see the README file in the user tracker folder for your platform for instructions.
+After building the app you should include `user_tracker_linux64/Bin` from the repo in the boot image otherwise you will have to rebuild the app whenever your reboot the system.

-Then make the boot image for the head node.
-At boot time, on the head node only, this should be run as root from where the Bin folder:
+Finally, make the boot image for the head node.
+On the head node only, you should run the user tracker from the Bin folder at boot:

 `sudo ./UserTracker &>/dev/null &`